 After confessing to the murder of his wife, Shannan Watts, her unborn child, and his two young daughters, Chris Watts was sentenced to life in prison.

-He is coming under the spotlight again with Lifetime’s new movie Chris Watts: Confession of a Killer, airing on January 25, 2020 at 8 p.m.
-Eastern.
+He is coming under the spotlight again with Netflix’s new documentary.
 Here are more details about his sentence and where he is now.

 He Pleaded Guilty to Avoid a Death Penalty